Logo of AccediaContact us

 - Ivan Dochev & Georgi Yolovski, Software Consultants

-9. make sure a career as a software engineer is the right path for you
+9. Make sure a career as a software engineer is the right path for you

 Software development is one of the most attractive careers not only in Bulgaria but worldwide.
 For example, according to the US Bureau of Labor Statistics, the projected percentage change in employment between 2019 and 2029 will be 22% in comparison to the average growth rate of all occupations which is only 4%.
 This by itself proves that there is a bright future for everyone involved in software development – from engineers to testers and analysts.
 Still, you should be well aware of your own strengths and passions.
 When first starting out you have the luxury of trying out new things and figuring out what best matches your aspirations.
 There are plenty of people who give software development a try, sign up for classes, and then realize they would be much happier doing something completely different.